sj14/dbbench/README.md

 ## Description

-`dbbench` is a simple tool to benchmark or stress test a databases.
+`dbbench` is a simple tool to benchmark or stress test databases.
 You can use the simple built-in benchmarks or run your own queries.

 **Attention**: This tool comes with no warranty.
 Don't run it on production databases.